Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 The code used in this post can be found [here](https://github.com/Reslan-Tinawi/20-newsgroups-Text-Classification)

-# What is Text Classification?
+# What is Text Classification

 In short, *Text Classification* is the taks of assigning a set of predifined tags or categories to text according to its content.
 There are two types of classification tasks: